 Financial institutions do not need to do anything to re-establish communications.
 Once host processing is restored, communication connections will be re-established, with all data security procedures remaining in effect.

 Financial institutions do not need to do anything to re-establish communications.
-Updates and instructions will be provided via recorded messages, fax and/or direct telephone calls.
-Note: Upon the restoration of normal operations, if financial institutions cannot complete transactions, they should contact the Customer Contact Center (CCC).
+Updates and instructions will be provided via recorded messages, e-mail, and website postings on Service Status.
+Note: Upon the restoration of normal operations, if financial institutions cannot complete transactions, they should contact the Support Center.